-I’m the type of person who always wants to be everywhere waaay early, just in case, so my boyfriend and I headed over to Redmond several hours before the start of the show.
-We planned on just wandering around a bit, maybe grabbing a bite to eat or exploring the park.
-Our plan was essentially no plan- and aren’t those often the best?
+I’m the type of person who always wants to be everywhere waaay early, just in case, so I headed over to Redmond several hours before the start of the show.
+I planned on just wandering around a bit, maybe grabbing a bite to eat or exploring the park.
+The plan was essentially no plan- and aren’t those often the best?

 Inside, though, was a whole other story.
 The place was huge and well lit, stuffed with people.
 A sign was hung up next to their in-house roasting room that read “no wifi- talk to each other! pretend it’s 1995!”

-We were delighted with the find before we even noticed the menu, which confused us for a moment.
+I was delighted with the find before I even noticed the menu, which confused me for a moment.

 I loved the fact that there were signs posted all over about no laptop use on weekends and no business meetings- so many lovely coffee shops in Seattle have been overtaken by that ALL WORK ALL THE TIME vibe of the tech industry that it was refreshing to be somewhere unapologetically pronouncing that they weren’t into it.
 Later I went on Yelp and unfortunately, it seems like a lot of people can’t deal to be parted from their laptops for an hour and are leaving negative reviews.
 Don’t listen to them!
 If you need your barista to suck up to you and craft your grande sugar free triple shot mocha with 3 pumps of hazelnut syrup, extra hot, go to a big coffee chain.
 If you want an authentic coffee shop, go here.

 Luckily, it seems as though the health trends of Seattle (and I suppose, the PNW in general) are seeping into nearby cities.
 I remember days when, if you weren’t in a big city, good luck finding anything to supplement an alternative diet.
-But here we were facing a menu offering gluten free buns, antibiotic and hormone free meat, and sweet potato fries.
+But here I was facing a menu offering gluten free buns, antibiotic and hormone free meat, and sweet potato fries.

 I haven’t had a good gluten free burger in years.
 These guys did an excellent job of making up for lost time and crafted an absolutely amazing, guilt free meal for me.

-After that we thought we’d grab some snacks for the show in case we got hungry, so headed to Trader Joe’s.
-In the Redmond town center area there’s also a Flying Apron (gluten free and vegan bakery also located in Fremont) and a Whole Foods, both places that me and my boyfriend, who are gluten-free and aiming for healthy diets, can eat.
-We bought some veggies at Trader Joe’s (I love the prepackaged bags of snap peas- they’re super portable and will taste fine after being in a purse for some time) and then found a trail to Marymoor park.
+In the Redmond town center area there’s also a Flying Apron (gluten free and vegan bakery also located in Fremont) and a Whole Foods, both places I, being gluten-free and aiming for health, can eat.
 We also passed a Super Jock n Jill, a Seattle based running store I absolutely LOVE.

-So many bikers whizzed by as we ambled along… Redmond is known for being incredibly biker friendly.
-This little green trail is called the Sammamish River Trail and it took us along (what else?) the Sammamish river until we arrived at the park.
+So many bikers whizzed by as I ambled along… Redmond is known for being incredibly biker friendly.
+This little green trail is called the Sammamish River Trail and it took me along (what else?) the Sammamish river until I arrived at the park.